ZitaoTech/9981_BLE_USB_Keyboard_Pro/ZMK source code/README.md

 6. copy and paste the ```bbp9981``` folder into the ```app/boards/arm``` folder
 7. compile the firmware by using ```cd app``` and ```west build -p -b bbp9981``` and zmk will start compiling the firmware
 8. the compiled firmware is ```app/build/zephyr/zmk.uf2```.
 You can download and update the firmware

+## Or build with github action:

+Please refer to this [page](https://github.com/ZitaoTech/zmk-config-9981-pro)